edwinbulter/quote-lambda-tf/doc/authentication/google-oauth-setup.md

 ---

-## Step 6: Verify Attribute Mapping
+## Step 6: Attribute Mapping (Already Configured)

-The Google Identity Provider attribute mapping should be configured to map Google's claims to Cognito user attributes.
+The Google Identity Provider attribute mapping is already configured in your `cognito.tf` file from Step 2.2:

-Verify the `attribute_mapping` in the Google Identity Provider resource in `cognito.tf`:

 ```hcl
   attribute_mapping = {